-In addition to designing the creek to honor and uplift the cultures that has occupied these neighborhoods, we are committed to a local hire process that trains and employs residents as safety, stewardship, and maintenance ambassadors for the San Leandro Creek Greenway.
+In addition to designing the creek to honor and uplift the cultures that have occupied these neighborhoods, we are committed to a local hire process that trains and employs residents as safety, stewardship, and maintenance ambassadors for the San Leandro Creek Greenway.

-Not only are we aiming to hire locals, but to also manufacture locally through the partnerships with both commercial and educational fab labs and makers paces to fabricate the signs and benches right here in East Oakland.
+Not only are we aiming to hire locals, but to also manufacture locally through the partnerships with both commercial and educational fab labs and maker spaces to fabricate the signs and benches right here in East Oakland.